 Consumers can read messages starting from a specific offset and are allowed to read from any offset point they choose.
 This allows consumers to join the cluster at any point in time.

 Consumers pull messages from topic partitions.
 Different consumers can be responsible for different partitions.
 Kafka can support a large number of consumers and retain large amounts of data with very little overhead.
-By using consumer groups, consumers can be parallelised so that multiple consumers can read from multiple partitions on a topic, allowing a very high message processing throughput.
-The number of partitions impacts the maximum parallelism of consumers as you cannot have more consumers than partitions.
+By using consumer groups, consumers can be parallelized so that multiple consumers can read from multiple partitions on a topic, allowing a very high message processing throughput.
+The number of partitions impacts the maximum parallelism of consumers as there cannot be more consumers than partitions.

 According to the creators of Apache Kafka, the original use case for Kafka was to track website activity - including page views, searches, uploads or other actions users may take.
-This kind of activity tracking often require a very high volume of throughput, messages are generated for each action.
+This kind of activity tracking often requires a very high volume of throughput because messages are generated for each user action.

-In this tutorial, we follow a scenario where we have a simple website.
+This article follows a scenario with a simple website.
 Users can click around, sign in, write blog articles, upload images to articles and publish those articles.
-When an event happens in the blog (e.g when someone logs in, when someone presses a button or when someone uploads an image to the article) a tracking event and information about the event will be placed into a message, and the message will be placed on a specified Kafka topic.
-We will have one topic named "click" and one named "upload".
+When an event happens in the blog (e.g when someone logs in, when someone presses a button or when someone uploads an image to the article) a tracking event and information about the event will be placed into a record, and the record will be placed on a specified Kafka topic.
+One topic is named "click" and one is named "upload".

-We will choose to setup partitioning based on the user's id.
-A user with id 0, will map to partition 0, and user with id 1 to partition 1 etc. Our "click" topic will be split up into three partitions (three users) on two different machines.
+Partitioning setup is based on the user's id.
+A user with id 0, will map to partition 0, and the user with id 1 to partition 1, etc. The "click" topic will be split up into three partitions (three users) on two different machines.

 - A user with user-id 0 clicks on a button on the website.

-- The web application publishes a message to partition 0 in topic "click".
+- The web application publishes a record to partition 0 in the topic "click".

-- The message is appended to its commit log and the message offset is incremented.
+- The record is appended to its commit log and the message offset is incremented.

 - The consumer can pull messages from the click-topic and show monitoring usage in real-time, or it can replay previously consumed messages by setting the offset to an earlier one.

-Instead of building one large application, is it beneficial to decouple different parts of your application and only communicate between them asynchronously with messages.
-That way different parts of your application can evolve independently, be written in different languages and/or maintained by separated developer teams.
+Instead of building one large application, decoupling involves taking different parts of an application and only communicating between them asynchronously with messages.
+That way different parts of the application can evolve independently, be written in different languages and/or maintained by separated developer teams.
 In comparison to many messaging systems, Kafka has better throughput.
 It has built-in partitioning, replication, and fault-tolerance that makes it a good solution for large-scale message processing applications.

 Set up an Apache Kafka instance